ceos-org/ceos-ard/sections/annexes/sar-topographic-phase-removal.md

-InSAR analysis capabilities from CEOS-ARD SAR products are enabled with GSLC products, which is also the case when the Flattened Phase per-pixel data (item 3.7) are included in the NRB or POL products.
+InSAR analysis capabilities from CEOS-ARD SAR products are enabled with GSLC products, which is also the case when the Flattened Phase per-pixel data ([@sec:measurements-measurements-flattened-phase]) are included in the NRB or POL products.
 This is made possible since the simulated topographic phase relative to a given reference orbit has been subtracted.

 From classical approach with SLC data, interferometric phase $\Delta \varphi_{1-2}$ between two SAR acquisitions is composed of a topographic phase $\Delta \varphi_{\text{Topo}\_1-2}$, a surface displacement phase $\Delta \varphi_{\text{Disp}\_1-2}$ and other noise terms $\Delta \varphi_{\text{Noise}\_1-2}$ ([@eq:sar-topographic-phase-removal-eq1]).
 The topographic phase consists to the difference in geometrical path length from each of the two antenna positions to the point on the SAR image ($\varphi_{\text{DEM}\_\text{SLC}}$) and is a function of their orbital baseline distance ([@eq:sar-topographic-phase-removal-eq2]).
 The surface displacement phase is related to the displacement of the surface that occurred in between the two acquisitions.
 The noise term is the function of the radar signal interaction with the atmosphere and the ionosphere during each acquisition and function of the system noise.